Anna-Maria Anderson

 About me

-Initially, I will ask you to provide me with some insight of what has led you to seek counselling.
-If you can provide some information on your initial email, this would be helpful.
+If you are able to provide some information in your initial email about what has led you to think about having counselling then this would be helpful.
 I do advise all clients who contact me that there are unfortunately a couple of areas I have chosen not to work with, as I feel these require specialist training.
-These are adoption and food limiting eating disorders such as anorexia nervosa and bulimia.
+These are adoption, food limiting eating disorders such as anorexia nervosa and bulimia and porn addiction.
+Also, although I am able to help people understand and work on the dynamics in their relationships, I provide therapy to individuals only and am unable to work with couples.

 Training, qualifications & experience